BASF wins conditional EU approval to buy Bayer assets

-BRUSSELS, April 30 (Reuters) - German chemicals maker BASF secured EU antitrust approval on Monday to acquire a package of businesses from Bayer after pledging to sell some assets to address competition concerns.
+BRUSSELS (Reuters) - German chemicals maker BASF (BASFn.DE) secured EU antitrust approval on Monday to acquire a package of businesses from Bayer (BAYGn.DE) after pledging to sell some assets to address competition concerns.

 The European Commission said the concessions addressed concerns that the deal may reduce innovation for some herbicides and certain seed treatments.